ofaydn/ofaydn/README.md

 -    Screen codes for RPi are on development, message me if its something urgent -> https://t.me/ofaydn -💻 I’m currently a software engineering student
--💻 in 2024 summer i'm doing an internship includes mainly python and sensors
--💻 in my free time i'm trying to learn deep learning and neural networks
+-💻 in my free time i'm trying to learn natural language processing

 <!---